Ham “Mettwürstchen” and pepper bites from GS Schmitz

 What’s ham “Mettwürstchen”?

-The name “Schinkenmettwurst” (Ham “Mettwürstchen”) comes from the Low German language, while the titbit is called “Metworst” in the Middle Low German and Middle Dutch languages.
-The term “Mett” refers to the pork meat contained in the sausage, while the second part of the word “Wurst” refers to the shape of the delicious speciality.
+The name “Schinkenmettwurst” (Ham “Mettwürstchen”) comes from the Low German language, while this delicacy is called “Metworst” in the Middle Low German and Middle Dutch languages.
+The term “Mett” refers to the pork meat contained in the sausage, while the second part of the word “Wurst” refers to the shape of this delicious speciality.
 Depending on the region, ham sausages are also called “Pfefferbeißer”, “Knackwürste” or “Mettenden”.

 DID YOU KNOW?